These are my nighttime musings, to be taken with a grain of salt.

 The esoteric meaning of Glamour, coined by Alice Bailey: An illusion intensified by one's lower nature, such as intense personal desire.

-When shadow function is introverted (Ti, Fi, Ni, Si): Time to go within.
+When shadow function is introverted (Ti, Fi, Ni, Si): Go within.
 Be outcome independent.
-No time constraints.
+Time moves slow here.

 The glamours (illusory beliefs):

-- fear of being selfish or indulgent, or desite to maintain the image of selflessness [to this I'd like to say "one cannot give what one does not have."
+- fear of being selfish or indulgent, or a desire to maintain the image of selflessness [to this I'd like to say "one cannot give what one does not have."
 Have you ever encountered someone who is eager to help but would be better off putting that focus towards themselves?]

 - fear of focus or narrowness, thus not having breadth of experience